Romsey Abbey: Choir

-Romsey Abbey has a traditional choir of boy choristers and a back row of adult altos, tenors and basses drawn from the local area.
-They also have a choir of girls, a senior girls choir, a training choir of youngsters and a consort of voluntary singers and members of the congregation who sing when the choirs are on holiday.
+Romsey Abbey has a choir of boy choristers (only formed in the late 19th Century) and a back row of adult altos, tenors and basses drawn from the local area.
+Owing to the original foundation of the Abbey, the traditional choir was of young women.
+Today there is a choir of girls, a senior girls choir, a training choir of youngsters and a consort of voluntary singers and members of the congregation who sing when the choirs are on holiday.
 Over the years the choirs have recorded multiple CDs, sung for royalty, enjoyed choir tours to numerous UK Cathedrals, Belgium, Italy and France and have a twinning relationship with a German choir from Mülheim an der Ruhr.
 They have appeared numerous times on BBC Songs of Praise as well as featuring in a BBC Documentary in 2018.
 The current director of music is Martin Seymour.

 Organs

 Romsey Abbey has two organs.
 The main instrument was built by J W Walker & Sons in 1858 and replaced an earlier instrument by Henry Coster.
 The Walker Organ was rebuilt in its present position and enlarged in 1888.
 Major restoration work was carried out by J. W. Walker & Sons Ltd in 1995/96 under the supervision of the abbey's organist, Jeffrey Williams, restoring the mechanical actions and overhauling all of the pipe work.
 In 1999 a completely new nave organ by Walkers was constructed with its pipe work located on the south triforium.
 This can be played either from a mobile console in the nave or from the main console.